Hillary Scott (actress): Career

-Scott starred in the 2007 film Corruption which won seven AVN Awards, including Best Actress - Video.
+Scott starred in the 2007 film Corruption, which won seven AVN Awards, including Best Actress - Video.
 She replaced Jessica Sweet in the role of "Britney Rears" for the films Britney Rears 3: Britney Gets Shafted and Britney Rears 4: Britney Goes Gonzo.

-Hillary Scott and Sex Z Pictures parted ways just a little over two years into a five-year exclusive performing / directing contract, and she was represented by LA Direct Models.
+Hillary Scott and Sex Z Pictures parted ways just a little over two years into a five-year exclusive performing and directing contract.

 Awards

-Scott holds the record for most XRCO Awards won by a performer in one night winning Female Performer of the Year, Best Actress, Orgasmic Analist, Orgasmic Oralist, and Superslut at the 2007 XRCO Awards show.
+Scott holds the record for the most XRCO Awards won by a performer in one night, winning Female Performer of the Year, Best Actress, Orgasmic Analist, Orgasmic Oralist, and Superslut at the 2007 XRCO Awards show.